jackomo007/react-testing-ice/README.md

-# Project crated with learning purposes
+# Project created with learning purposes

 Project created with Create React App with Jest and Testing Library, all this to create tests of React components and functionalities.